– Climate

 # – La Rambla

-Although often described as a pickpockets’ heaven and an extremely busy street, I wouldn’t skip La Rambla because it has some very nice things to offer.
-There are a huge Joan Miró’s mosaics on La Rambla walkway, which are a great example of an official street art.
-La Boquería food market is also there and Placa Reial with a nice cafés, palm trees and lampposts designed by Gaudí.
+Although often described as a pickpockets’ heaven and a bustling street, I wouldn’t skip La Rambla because it has some very nice things to offer.
+There are a huge Joan Miró’s mosaics on La Rambla walkway, which are a great example of official street art.
+La Boquería food market is also there and Placa Reial with nice cafés, palm trees and lampposts designed by Gaudí.

 # Art and Museums

-Maybe it’s not the first thing coming in mind when thinking of Barcelona, but the city is one of the Spain’s art centers.
+Maybe it’s not the first thing coming in mind when thinking of Barcelona, but the city is one of Spain’s art centres.
 However, the fact that some of the best modern masters like Gaudí, Picasso and Miró lived here at some point, definitely marked the city.